m3hransh/chatmat/README.md

 # Chatmat
-A chat app written in Go and Next.js
+A chat app written in Rust and Next.js.
+In this project I want use distributed environment to have a chat application.

 ## Tech Stack

 ### Back-end
-- Ent
-- Echo
-- Gqlgen
+Using rust
 ### Front-end
 - Nexj.js
 - TailwindCss